mikenicholson/passport-jwt/README.md

 * `ignoreExpiration`: if true do not validate the expiration of the token.
 * `passReqToCallback`: If true the request will be passed to the verify callback. i.e. verify(request, jwt_payload, done_callback).
+* `allowEmpty`: If true and no JWT found in the request, will succeed with empty (null) user instead of failing with "No auth token" error.
+This allows to call subsequent middleware without instant "401 Unauthorized" and handle the empty user later (if needed).

 `verify` is a function with the parameters `verify(jwt_payload, done)`